-A. Offer medical attention by qualified medical personnel.

-B. If the subject refuses medical attention document such refusal in the incident report, and attempt to obtain their signature on a Medical Treatment Refusal Report.

-C. If possible, obtain color photographs of the affected area before and after medical treatment.
-The photographs will be submitted as evidence and the proper chain of custody maintained.
-If the subject alleges that the injury is not visible, the location of the alleged injury will be photographed in the same manner as if an actual injury was sustained.

-D. Notify an on-duty supervisor and the canine supervisor as soon as possible.

-E. Provide the subject with a Spleen Risk Notification Form and a copy of the canine's Rabies Vaccination Certification.

-F. Complete and document post-bite interviews to help prevent false accusations and statements that may arise in the future.
-Among those that may be interviewed include:

-- 1. Suspects

-- 2. Witnesses

-- 3. EMS personnel

-- 4. Hospital personnel

-- 5. Detection Center personnel

-- 6. Other law enforcement officers

-G. Complete all required reports prior to the end of the shift.

-H. A canine involved in a bite will be taken to an approved veterinarian within 10 days of the incident for a medical clearance.
+- A. Offer medical attention by qualified medical personnel. - B. If the subject refuses medical attention, document such refusal in the incident report and attempt to obtain their signature on a Medical Treatment Refusal Report. - C. If possible, obtain color photographs of the affected area before and after medical treatment.
+The photographs will be uploaded into the RMS.
+If the subject alleges that the injury is not visible, the location of the alleged injury will be photographed in the same manner as if an actual injury was sustained. - D. Notify an on-duty supervisor and the canine coordinator as soon as possible who are then responsible for immediately reporting the incident up the chain of command to the Sheriff. - E. Provide the subject with a Spleen Risk Notification Form and a copy of the canine's Rabies Vaccination Certification. - F. Complete and document post-bite interviews.
+(This function shall be completed by a supervisor if directed to do so by the Canine Coordinator, the Duty Officer or a member of the agency Command Staff.)
+Amongst those that may be interviewed include: - 1.
+Suspects - 2.
+Witnesses - 3.
+EMS personnel - 4.
+Hospital personnel - 5.
+Detection Center personnel - 6.
+Other law enforcement officers - G. Complete all required reports prior to the end of the shift unless otherwise directed by a supervisor. - H. A canine involved in a bite will be taken to an approved veterinarian within 10 days of the incident for a medical clearance.

-XII.
+XIII.
 Drug Detection

-A. Canines trained in drug detection may be used to:

-1. Search or scan buildings, vehicles, and other areas or items.

-2. Support probable cause in obtaining a search warrant.

-3. Assist in the search for controlled dangerous substances during the execution of a search warrant.

-4. Assist in drug education programs and demonstrations.

-B. Canines trained in drug detection will not be used to search a person for controlled dangerous substances.
+- A. Canines trained in drug detection may be used to: - 1.
+Search or scan buildings, vehicles, and other areas or items. - 2.
+Provide probable cause in obtaining a search warrant. - 3.
+Assist in the search for controlled dangerous substances during the execution of a search warrant. - 4.
+Assist in drug education programs and demonstrations. - B. Canines trained in drug detection will not be used to search a person for controlled dangerous substances.
 The canine may only scan personal possessions after being removed from the person.
 If a canine alert causes the handler to believe that a person may be in possession of CDS, the deputy in charge will determine how to proceed with the investigation.

-C. The decision to use a canine for drug detection rests solely with the handler.
-The handler is responsible for deployment of the canine as a method of investigation.

-D. Canines trained in drug detection may be made available for use by other law enforcement agencies.
-Requests by other agencies will be considered on a case-by-case basis and must be approved by the duty officer.

-E. If there is no canine team on duty one may only be called out with the approval of the duty officer.
+- C. The decision to use a canine for drug detection rests solely with the handler.
+The handler is responsible for deployment of the canine as a method of investigation. - D. On duty canine teams will be available for use by local and allied law enforcement agencies. - E. If there is no canine team on duty, one may only be called out with the approval of the duty officer.

-XIII.
+XIV.
 Public Demonstrations

-A. The canine supervisor or designee must approve all requests for public demonstrations by canine teams in advance.

-1. The completed canine demonstration request form must be received for all demonstration requests at least 14 days prior to the event.

-B. Canine handlers will not demonstrate "apprehension" work to the public unless authorized to do so by the canine supervisor.
+- A. The canine coordinator or his/her supervisor/commander must approve all requests for public demonstrations by canine teams in advance. - 1.
+The completed canine demonstration request form should be received for all demonstration requests at least 14 days prior to the event. - B. Canine handlers will not demonstrate "apprehension" work to the public unless authorized to do so by the canine coordinator.

+XV.
+Canine Training and Certification Standards

-XIV.
-Canine Training A. Initial Training
+A. Initial Training

-Initial training for a canine team, or new training as an explosive or drug detection team, will be conducted through an outside agency or a vendor approved by the canine supervisor.
+Initial training for a canine team, or new training as an explosive or drug detection team, will be conducted through an outside agency or a vendor approved by the canine coordinator with concurrence from his/her chain of command up to and including the Sheriff.